EAllaucaD/ruby-app/Readme.md

 ## Image in DockerHub

-You need account in Docker Hub and update your js Image.
+You need account in Docker Hub and update your Ruby Image.

 ![image](https://github.com/user-attachments/assets/bb09b016-dbd3-48f0-a6d1-264356637750)